walles/cleverdrawer/README.md

 doesn't look weird

 # TODO Misc
+* Verify there are no duplicate labels in the launchables list
 * Enable finding contacts by nickname
 * Enable finding contacts by organization
 * Enable finding contacts by title
+* Enable finding contacts by e-mail
 * Move names caching into `IntentLaunchable`
 * Speed up reading names from cache; it's 256ms/600ms startup time
 * Crashlytics log whether people have searched or scrolled when